Even the smallest eye injury can quickly develop into a big disaster.

 If the Girl had trusted her instincts and taken me to the other vet after our first unsuccessful visit, would I still have a seeing eye?
 Maybe.
 Possibly.
 But maybe not.

 Regretting it now is pretty silly because it is what it is.

 But we did learn an important lesson—vets are not all-knowing and are not created equal.
-Finding a good one, one that is willing to answer your questions and explain things to your satisfaction is so important.
+So finding a good one, one that is willing to answer your questions and explain things to your satisfaction, is so important.

-It can truly be the difference between life and death.
+It can indeed be the difference between life and death.

 Yeah, you’d think that would be obvious, but there are people out there who take better care of their pets than they do of themselves.

 And recently, it seems like I’ve been running into way too many human people who are going along with their doctors…even though they feel like something isn’t “quite right”…and then have unfortunate things happen as a result.